thomas-melville/myNotes/General/Career_Development/Linux/File_Permissions.md

 ## changing permissions

 chmod mode file.
-This can be done recursively on all sub directories and files by adding the -R argument before the permissions
+This can be done recursively on all sub directories and files by adding the -R argument before the permissions.

 2 ways to specify mode: